NotImplementedLife/AIRPLANZ/README.md

 2 players - 1 Gameboy ROM written in Assembly

+This repo is part of [HomebrewOwl.GB](https://github.com/NotImplementedLife/HomebrewOwl.GB "HomebrewOwl.GB") projects collection.

+## _Version 1.1 (Latest)_

+What's new:

+- project integrated to HomebrewOwl
+- fixed memory access conflicts
+- fixed flickering when navigating to the next board on attack scene
+- when the game finishes, pressing Start will return to the title screen

 ## The idea

 After I got a taste of [how Nintendo DS programming feels like](https://github.com/NotImplementedLife/FSPDS "one silly project"), I realised that I was stubbornly avoiding the entire magic-driven world of retro graphics or, more exactly, the tiles-sprites ecosystem.
 The NDS's variety of background and video modes is a discouragingly hostile place for a newcomer like me who thought that displays do nothing but `getPixel()`/`setPixel()` routines.
 So (during one of my [shower thoughts](https://www.reddit.com/r/Showerthoughts/ "just a meaningless link")) it popped into my mind: _Hmm...
 Why don't I turn my attention to an older architecture in order to figure out how things actually work?_.
 And Gameboy was such an appealing target.